alnitak/flutter_nbody_simulation/README.md

 This code works on **Linux**, **Android** and **Windows**.
 Shouldn't be a pain to add c/c++ code to iOS and MacOS (it is stored into ./ios/Classes), ***please help!*** :)

-[¹] by not using Vector in Flutter side, now it is 2 time faster!
+[¹] by not using Vector on Flutter side (in body.dart updateParams()), now it is 2 time faster!
+[²] using Float64List instead of List<double> FPS increased from 13 to 31 in debug mode, but in release mode are about 20!
+[³] by removing the use of Vector2 from [Body] class, FPS are now more then expected!
+The FPS in release mode are almost the same from Flutter and FFI side.
+And in debug mode are almost the same as in the release mode! (something wrong in vector_math.dart?)

 #### Note